apache/directory-fortress-core/README-CONFIG.md

   └───────────────────────┘
 ```

-This subsystem has been hard-wired to the following order:
+This subsystem has been hard-wired to the following order of precedence:
  1. fortress.properties file - found on the classpath of that name.
  2. Java system properties - to override any of the 14 properties listed above.
  3. LDAP configuration node - found by config coordinates set in the fortress.properties or system properties.